sigmdel/domoticz_button/README.md

         uint8_t statusCount;   // the number of choices so the last value is (statusCount-1)*10 } selector_t;

-Note that the first field is the selector switch index in the `devices[]` not the Domoticz idx of the switch.
-That explains why the indices are shown in comments in the `devices` array.
-To show the correct status of a selector switch, the enumerated `devtype_t` of its first possible value must be specified in the `status0` field.
-To correctly edit this value, the number selector choices or status must be specified in the `statusCount`.
+Note that the first field is the selector switch index in the devices[] not the Domoticz idx of the switch.
+That explains why the indices are shown in comments in the devices array.
+To show the correct status of a selector switch, the enumerated devtype_t of its first possible value must be specified in the status0 field.
+To correctly edit this value, the number selector choices or status must be specified in the statusCount.

     // Selectors.
 Currently there are two selectors in the table selector_t selectors[] {